Network Flow Log Audit with Cilium + CLS

 - all: Export all traffic (excluding CLS API address).

-- dropped: Export only denied traffic, useful for quickly identifying NetworkPolicy-related issues.
+- dropped: Export only denied traffic for quick NetworkPolicy troubleshooting.

 Log Rotation

 Exported log files are automatically rotated.
-Configure with the following parameters:
+The following parameters can be configured:

 | Parameter | Description | Default |